sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 Let's test our endpoint using the integrated [SST Console](https://console.serverless-stack.com).

-Note, The SST Console is a web based dashboard to manage your SST apps [Learn more](https://docs.serverless-stack.com/console).
+Note, the SST Console is a web based dashboard to manage your SST apps [Learn more](https://docs.serverless-stack.com/console).

 Go to the **Functions** tab and click **Invoke** button to send a `POST` request.